michinnn/michinnn/README.md

 ### ✨ ABOUT ME

-- Aspiring UI/UX designer and Front-End developer.
+- UI designer and Front-End developer
-- Graduated at Baliuag University.
-- Formerly working as an intern at IntelliSeven Technology Solutions Inc.
 - Currently working as an Front-End Developer at Metacom.
+- Graduated at Baliuag University
+- Formerly working as an intern at IntelliSeven Technology Solutions Inc

 <a href="https://www.linkedin.com/in/mai-sanchez/" alt="">
 <img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-D93F48?style=for-the-badge&logo=linkedin&logoColor=white"/>